Staff

 Over the next few months Morgan will be getting out and about to meet people and will be taking on responsibility for our Small Grants Programme, among other things.

-My name is Ebony, and I am happy to join the One Southwark programme as the Programme Coordinator.
-I have had years of experience working with young people which lead me to study counselling and psychotherapy at UEL and becoming a qualified counsellor.
-I came from working in the Southwark borough as a School Engagement Manager at The Nest and I have loved reconnecting to the borough I was born and raised in for a short while.
+Ebony started at United St Saviours in as the Programme Coordinator for One Southwark.
+She has had years of experience working with young people which lead her to study counselling and psychotherapy at UEL and becoming a qualified counsellor.
+She came from working in the Southwark borough as a School Engagement Manager at The Nest and she has loved reconnecting to the borough she was born and raised in for a short while.

-Outside of my professional days I love to travel, watch movies, and get involved in all things fashion and style.
-Things that allow people to experience and express themselves in a healthy way is beautiful and I hope to bring this to my role.
+Outside of her professional days, she loves to travel, watch movies, and get involved in all things fashion and style.
+Things that allow people to experience and express themselves in a healthy way is beautiful and she hopes to bring this to her role.